nprapps/liveblog/README.md

 * `DEPLOY_TO_SERVERS`: Turn it to `False` if you plan on deploying a static app
 * `DEPLOY_STATIC_FACTCHECK`: Turn it to `True` so that the fabric `deploy` command will also issue the parsing of the last transcript and add it to the deploy process to S3.
 * `CURRENT_LIVEBLOG`: Bucket where you want to deploy the application
+* `USE_CUSTOM_HEADER`: Sometimes, such as for elections, we need to add a custom header at the top of the liveblog (above the title).
+If this setting is `True`, the `_custom_header.html` HTML component will be inserted at the top of the page.

 Google Apps Scripts Addon Development
 -------------------------------------